PetrGlad/emmate/README.md

 - [ ] (improvement) Play from new position should reflect current damper CC state (in cases when pedal is pressed earlier and there are no CC event at the cursor).
 It is unclear how to provide this info to the engine: the CC info is on track, but engine should query when playback is started.
+- [ ] (improvement) Audition hovered notes.
+It is currently only implemented for lanes.
+Auditioning actual notes would help to evaluate velocity without playing track.
+- [ ] (refactoring, nice-to-have) Use async in engine. sleeps ot really a performance problem, will just produce a nicer implementation.
 - [x] (improvement) Support note drawing with touchpad (on ThinkPad, scroll button does not seem to be registered as middle click).
 - [x] (improvement) Stop all sounds when program is closed.
 - [x] (cleanup) Stave rendering cleanup: there is some now-unused code left after Meshes rendering revamp.
 - [x] (test) Implement xy-scaling check in tests.